 We recognise that many people who were baptised as infants may appreciate an opportunity to make a public reaffirmation to the grace shown at their baptism.
 This ceremony is known as confirmation.

 When you feel ready to make a faith commitment, either with baptism and/or confirmation, please raise this with your local congregation.
 They will assist you in preparing an application and making the commitments that will be asked of you when joining our church community.

-To speak with someone about baptism or confirmation, please search for your local congregation via our Find a Church page or contact us at the Church Centre.
+To speak with someone about baptism or confirmation, please search for your local congregation via our Find a Church page.